parshvas25/PythonFiles/README.md

 # PythonFiles

-This repository contains python files independent of eachother each serving their own purpose
+This repository contains python files which serve different purposes

 == timeit.py ==
   contains a file which tests the time to traverse different sizes of lists